bennyhuo/rx-marbles/README.md

 * adjusting starting point of a timeline with number of `.` characters at the beginning of a timeline
 * easier visual adjustment between timelines in source files with white spaces in timeline
 * scaling dimension of a default SVG view box for generated diagrams
-* auto-coloring marbles representing identical values
+* auto-colouring marbles representing identical values
 * generation multiple diagram images from a single file (batch mode)

 # Installation
-The oneliner installation on Linux (to local user home directory)  is:
+The one-liner installation on Linux (to local user home directory)  is:

 	git clone https://achary@bitbucket.org/achary/rx-marbles.git && \
 	cd rx-marbles && \